polywrap/documentation/docs/guides/create-as-wrapper/project-setup.md

 If you're looking to find out what it takes to build a Polywrap wrapper, you've come to the right place!
 This guide will help you understand Polywrap's core concepts.
 If you haven't checked out our [Start Here](../../../getting-started/what-is-polywrap) section yet, we recommend visiting that section first.

-In this guide, we'll walk you through creating our template project using our CLI.
+This guide will walk you through creating our template project using our CLI.
 Then, we'll look at the different folders and files that make up a Polywrap wrapper, such as the GraphQL schema and WebAssembly implementations.
 Next, we'll dive in and add more code to these existing files to expand the functionality of our wrapper.
 Finally, we'll learn about how you can build and deploy your wrapper so that other devs can integrate your wrapper into their dapps!

 :::tip
 This guide will use a simple, smart contract written in Solidity.
 We'll be adding a few functions to it and then use a script to deploy the contract to a test environment where we'll interact with it using our Polywrap wrapper.